 - Quicker problem solving

 Investing the time to listen demonstrates supportive leadership and fosters a positive work environment – both very positive factors within an organisation.
 In fact, if managed correctly, sharing can be more effective and less expensive than other means of team building.
+This will result in employee engagement.

 An organisation, by asking everyone to provide feedback and express opinions in a formal way, can create greater empathy among team members, and therefore a better understanding of each role and how they work together to achieve goals.